 What is a Pronoun?

 As mentioned, pronouns are usually used to replace nouns, however they can also stand in for certain adverbs, adjectives, and other pronouns.
-Anytime you want to talk about a person, animal, place or thing, you can use pronouns to make your speech or writing flow better.
+Almost anytime you refer to a person, animal, place or thing, you can use pronouns to add interest and make your speech or writing flow better.

 Types of Pronouns

 Pronouns can be divided into numerous categories including:

 - Indefinite pronouns – those referring to one or more unspecified objects, beings, or places, such as someone, anybody, nothing.
 Notice in the examples below that there is no set position for where an indefinite pronoun will appear in a sentence.

 Indefinite pronoun examples in the following sentences are in bold for easy identification.